 Applications: An outfielder in baseball has to understand vectors in order to catch a ball on the move.
 If the outfielder only knew the speed of the ball they might run to left-field instead of to right and miss the ball.
 If they only knew the direction of the hit they might charge in only to watch the ball sail over their head.
 If they understand vectors then as soon as the ball is hit they can consider both the magnitude and direction in order to estimate where the ball is going to make a catch.

-When an airplane is in the sky its speed and direction can be written as a vector.
+When an airplane is in the sky, its speed and direction can be written as a vector.
 When there is a heavy wind the wind vector adds to the planes vector to give the resultant system vector.
 For example, if a plane is flying into the wind the magnitude of the resultant vector will be less than the plane’s initial magnitude.
 This corresponds to the plane moving slower heading into the wind which makes intuitive sense.

 When two objects collide and stick together their final momentum (a vector) can be approximated as the sum of the two initial momentum vectors.
 This is a simplification as in the real world two objects colliding have extra factors to consider like heat or deformation from the collision.
 Momentum is just the mass of an object multiplied by its velocity.
 If two skaters on ice traveling different directions at different speeds collide and hold onto each other their final direction and speed can be estimated based on their initial vector components.